Mabubakr2001/Audiophile-website/README.md

 # Audiophile-website

-### This website for selling anyting related to music like speakers, earphones, and headphones.
+### This website for selling anything related to music like speakers, earphones, and headphones.